hero-header

 Camps

 There are camps in mainland Greece and on its islands.
-Volunteer organizations have made this map of all camps in Greece.
-Refugee.Info can’t verify that it is up to date.
+Here is the list of camps in Greece.

 At camps, you can usually find: